pasky/pachi/README.md

 More information about this dcnn [here](http://computer-go.org/pipermail/computer-go/2015-December/008324.html).

-If you want to use a network with different inputs you'll have to tweak dcnn.c to accomodate it.
-Pachi will check for `golast19.prototxt` and `golast.trained` files on startup.
+Pachi will look for `golast19.prototxt` and `golast.trained` files on startup.

+Althouh it was trained on 19x19 it can be used on other board sizes as well since it's fully convolutional (Right now Pachi will use it all the way down to 13x13).
+Currently dcnn is used only for root node, dcnn + pondering is working now.
+(see `dcnn_pondering_prior` and `dcnn_pondering_mcts` uct params to tweak it).

 ## How to run